-In spring 2017 and 2018, I employed novel canopy-sampling methods using elevated “bee bowl” traps at 11 sites in NY state.
+In spring 2017, 2018, and 2019, I employed novel canopy-sampling methods using elevated “bee bowl” traps at 11 sites in NY state.
 I caught wild bee pollinators in the canopy and understory of woodlots adjacent to pollination-dependent fruit trees.
-Woodlots were dominated by wind-pollinated species, and more than half of captured bees were known apple pollinators (Russo et al. 2015, Blitzer et al. 2016).
+Woodlots were dominated by wind-pollinated tree species, and more than half of captured bees were known apple pollinators (Russo et al. 2015, Blitzer et al. 2016).
 Canopy bees were highly abundant during tree bloom, and rapidly declined after, supporting the idea that bees were foraging.

-(1) I will use DNA barcoding to identify the pollen from guts of trap-caught wild pollinators.
+(2) I am using microscopy to identify the pollen from guts of trap-caught wild pollinators.
 Traps demonstrated immense diversity of canopy-foraging bees, but not which trees the bees preferred.
-Molecular pollen identification methods will provide detailed tree pollen use by the wild pollinating bees.
-I hypothesize that pollen preferences vary over space, time, and the gradient of forest cover in the surrounding landscape.
+Pollen identification through microscopy will provide detailed tree pollen use by the wild pollinating bees.
+I ask if bees are foraging on wind-pollinated forest canopy trees in early spring, which would support more direct action for forest management for bees.
+I also hypothesize that pollen preferences vary over space, time, and the gradient of forest cover in the surrounding landscape.
+Note that this microscopy method is change in approach, adjusted with the goal of answering the same ecological questions but with more detail (discussion of change in methods sections).

 Of the 416 species of wild bees in New York State, over 120 species have been found visiting apple orchards (Russo et al. 2015, Blitzer et al. 2016) .
 Wild bees emerge after spring thaw immediately requiring pollen and nectar, and forests are among the only available forage resources (Chambers 1968, Russo et al. 2013) .
 Since the orchards they pollinate will not bloom for several weeks, bees require other resources to stay active until crops bloom, and to amass sufficient resources to reproduce to maintain healthy populations each year (Schellhorn et al. 2015) .
 While spring ephemerals certainly provide pollen and nectar and are the focus of much research (Motten 1986, Williams and Winfree 2013, Parker et al. 2016, Austen Emily J. et al. 2018) , they pale in comparison to the sheer number of flowers in the canopy.
 Although their nutritional quality has never been investigated, many scattered literature observations suggest wind-pollinated trees are visited by diverse bee species (Chambers 1968, Raw 1974, Russo and Danforth 2017) .